Last reviewed on 18 January 2021

 Around a quarter of UK adults say they are feeling lonely during lockdown – a call, a text or an email can make a big difference.
 Don’t be afraid to tell the people you trust how you’re feeling and discuss any particular concerns you have.

 Check out Age UK’s instructions for making video calls and this article in The Guardian about support networks set up to deal with lockdown.
+If you need help using digital devices, websites and apps, Learn My Way offers free courses.
 The Campaign to End Loneliness also provides advice about what to do if you’re lonely during self-isolation.

 Let your family, friends and neighbours know how they can help you over the coming weeks.
 If you are in sheltered accommodation or a residential care home, talk to your warden or carers about any concerns you might have.
 If you don’t have anyone nearby who can assist you, there is lots of support available.